terminalcloud/apps/docs/express.md

 ## Usage

-Spin-up your container based on this snapshot and start coding directly on it.
+Spin-up your Terminal based on this snapshot and start coding directly on it.

 ### Stack Characteristics:
 - **Node** is installed globally on its stable version.